 2 parts in 1 volume, thick 4to, pp. (xl), 579; 1 leaf (sub-title to part 2), pp. 583–1044, (16), engraved title and 60 engraved plates (many folding, including the plate “Ad Iconismus XVI” in part 1, and counting XVII/ XVIII in part 2 as one plate).
 Half-title, printed title in red and black with the engraved portrait of the dedicatee on the verso, and his engraved arms on p. (x), the last leaf is a list of Schott’s published works.
 Some foxing (mostly light, but a few gatherings and plates heavily foxed).
 Contemporary mottled calf (rather rubbed, upper joint split but held by the cords).
 Bookplate of the Royal Meteorological Society.

 FIRST EDITION.
 This work is a huge compilation of scientific instruments, mechanical technology, and physical curiosities, in fact every aspect of anything technical that Schott could discover.
-It includes descriptions of Guericke’s experiments with the air pump, a very full survey of the history of diving apparatus, a large section on clocks and clockwork, and much else.
+Book I is devoted to Guericke’s work on the air pump and vacuum, Book II describes Boyle’s work on air pumps, Book IX gives the first description of a universal joint, and Book XI describes new mirrored optical instruments and Balthasar Conrad’s developments of the manufacture of spherical lenses.
+It includes a very full survey of the history of diving apparatus, a large section on clocks and clockwork, and much else.
 It gives a very comprehensive account of the state of technology up to the beginning of the Scientific Revolution.
 As with most of Schott’s works, it is richly illustrated.
+DiLaura, Bibliotheca Opticoria, 132.
 Baillie, Clocks and Watches, 1664.
 Norman catalogue 1911.